marcus-crane/listen-to-traffic/README.md

-# Listen to Wikipedia
+# Listen to traffic

-Real-time visualization and sonification of Wikipedia activity.
+Real-time visualization and sonification of captured network traffic.

 ## About